cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `datalog`: _dict_ - The datalog related parameters.
 The dictionary contains these key-value pairs:

-- `"type"`: _str_ - "grpc" or "none".
-If this is "none", then the data logging is disabled, and the datalog service will not be called.
 - `"endpoint"`: _str_ - The URL to connect to the datalog service.
 - `"exclude"`: _list(str)_ - Fields to exclude from the samples sent to the datalog service.